Qqkyu/breaking-bad-leaflet/README.md

 ### Decorator:

-- Majority of components render the same result given the same props
+- Majority of components render the same result given the same props, additionaly some of them usually get the same props
 - Attach new behavior to those components by placing them inside special wrapper object that contain special behavior
 - React solution - wrap them in React.memo which will cause react to skip rerendering the component and reusing the last rendered result
 - Performance boost by memoizing the result

-##### Files: modules/Results/index.tsx, library/common/components/RandomInfo/Character/index.tsx
+##### Files: modules/Results/index.tsx, modules/Results/utils/results-utils.ts